SumZer0-git/EDAPGui/readme.md

 # How to run:
 * With Elite Dangerous (ED) running, start EDAPgui.py
   * python EDAPgui.py
+  * Note: the default Roll, Pitch, and Yaw rates are for my Diamondback Explorer, you need to enter the values for your ship, which can be found in Outfitting.
 * In ED, Use Left Panel to select your route
 * Go to supercruise and go ahead and line up with Target
 * In the autopilot enable FSD Assist or hit the 'Home' key.
 When a assist starts it will set focus